Dan Brown: Reception

-Brown's prose style has been criticized as clumsy, with The Da Vinci Code being described as 'committing style and word choice blunders in almost every paragraph'.
+Brown's prose style has been criticized as clumsy, with The Da Vinci Code being described as "committing style and word choice blunders in almost every paragraph".
 In his 2005 documentary for Channel 4, The Real Da Vinci Code, author and presenter Tony Robinson criticised both the accuracy of the author's historic research and the writing itself, considering the book to be not particularly well written.
 Much of the criticism was centered on Brown's claim in his preface that the novel is based on fact in relation to Opus Dei and the Priory of Sion, and that "all descriptions of artwork, architecture, documents and secret rituals in [the] novel are accurate".

 Influences and habits

 In addition to Sidney Sheldon, Brown has been quite vocal about a number of other literary influences who have inspired his writing.
 Recurring elements that Brown prefers to incorporate into his novels include a simple hero pulled out of their familiar setting and thrust into a new one with which they are unfamiliar, an attractive female sidekick/ love interest, foreign travel, imminent danger from a pursuing villain, antagonists who have a disability or genetic disorder, and a 24-hour time frame in which the story takes place.

 Brown's work is heavily influenced by academic Joseph Campbell, who wrote extensively on mythology and religion and was highly influential in the field of screenwriting.
-Brown also claims to have based the character of Robert Langdon on Campbell.
+Brown also states he based the character of Robert Langdon on Campbell.
 Director Alfred Hitchcock appears to be another key influence on Brown.
 Like Hitchcock, the writer favors suspense-laden plots involving an innocent middle-aged man pursued by deadly foes, glamorous foreign settings, key scenes set in tourist destinations, a cast of wealthy and eccentric characters, young and curvaceous female sidekicks, Catholicism and MacGuffins.
 Brown does his writing in his loft.
 He told fans that he uses inversion therapy to help with writer's block.
 He uses gravity boots and says, "hanging upside down seems to help me solve plot challenges by shifting my entire perspective".